Severe Weather Statement issued for Cherry by NWS - News Break

 Severe Weather Statement issued for Cherry by NWS

-Effective: 2021-05-26 19:59:00 CDT Expires: 2021-05-26 20:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cherry A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM MDT FOR SOUTHWESTERN CHERRY AND EAST CENTRAL SHERIDAN COUNTIES At 658 PM MDT, a severe thunderstorm was located 26 miles southwest of Medicine Lake, or 27 miles southeast of Gordon, moving east at 45 mph.
+Effective: 2021-06-23 16:40:00 CDT Expires: 2021-06-23 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cherry A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHEASTERN CHERRY COUNTY At 535 PM CDT, a severe thunderstorm was located 9 miles southeast of Valentine, moving southeast at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Intersection of Highway 61 and Shadbolt Road, Highway 61 crossing the Snake River, Big Hill, Intersection of Highway 61 and Survey Valley Road, Billys Lake and Morgan Lake.
-This includes Highway 61 between mile markers 173 and 209.
+Locations impacted include Wood Lake.
+This includes the following highways Highway 20 between mile markers 200 and 222.
+Highway 83 between mile markers 200 and 207.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov